-In some cases you may need to attract target devices in an open WiFi network to then tap data, identify and infect them.
+In certain scenarios target devices must be attracted to tap their data, indentify and infect them.
 To do this, Tactical Network Injector emulates an Access Point already known to the target device.
-When the target device (if set) searches for an open WiFi network, it will find the Tactical Network Injector network, recognize and connect to it.

-This way, injection rules can be freely applied.
+This way, if the device is enabled to automatically connect to available WiFi networks, it automatically connects to the Access Point emulated by Tactical Network Injector as soon as it enters the WiFi area. .